 One of the first things I heard, which struck me with the force of a train was, ‘You are not broken.’
 This is not denial or a suggestion that the abuse or neglect of children is unimportant.
 Rather it is pointing to the fact that there is a part of each of us, an essence that is undamaged and unbreakable.
 This is the case no matter what has happened to us.
 Or what we have done.
 Within each of us is a wellspring of resourcefulness, creativity and resilience.
 Actually I had observed this in thousands of people over the years, in my journey through recovery but hadn’t fully appreciated the fact.
 That is because I was so focussed on our defects and damage.

 It seems to me that the single most effective way of obscuring these inner resources is holding onto the mistaken belief that ‘I am broken.’
 The good news is that the moment any of us open to this inner wellspring, fresh thinking, peace of mind and creativity start to flow.

 For the 8 years since I stumbled across this new understanding I have experienced the quality of life I was always hoping for.
 During that time I’ve had my ups and downs and life events have had their ups and downs too.
 I’ve discovered that those are two separate things.
 It’s possible to be at peace in the face of challenge or in a low mood despite everything going well.
 And neither is pathological; its just the ebb and flow of being human.

 Today I work with others who are stuck or suffering or in need of support.
-Although nothing is ‘off the table’ in our conversations, the focus is never on the past.
+Although nothing is ‘off the table’ in our conversations, the focus is seldom on the past.
 Not only is it gone and beyond our power to change, but focus there can disguise the immense power available right now.
 The more any one gets a sense of who and what they really are, the more resilience and resourcefulness are uncovered.